CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 ## Task 6: Use the Video Analyzer REST API

+In this task, you will learn how to **use the Video Analyzer REST API** to interact with video analysis features via HTTP requests.

 Video Analyzer provides a REST API that you can use to upload and manage videos in your account.

 ## Task 6.1 : Get your API details

+In this task, you will learn how to **get your API details** for the Video Analyzer service, including the endpoint and authentication key needed for API calls.

 To use the Video Analyzer API, you need some information to authenticate requests: